We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 The First Take Off

 The unbroadcast pilot episode of Doctor Who made in 1963 reached its dramatic climax with the Doctor throwing the controls of his spaceship and the machine was set in motion.
-In this pilot episode the dematerialisation of the TARDIS was signified by a series of discordant beeps.
-Eventually, and only intermittently, the roaring of that front door key comes in, but not in the pattern we are now familiar with.
+For this pilot episode the job of creating this vital found fell to Brian Hodgson at the BBC Radiophonic Workshop and his first dematerialisation of the TARDIS was signified mainly by a series of discordant beeps.
+Only intermittently, the roaring of that famous front door key comes in, but not in the pattern we are now familiar with.
 The take off and subsequent landing was one complete event and as the hissing noise died away, the TARDIS had already come to rest on a prehistoric landscape, with no accompanying materialisation sound heard.

 It wasn't until this episode was re-shot as part of the An Unearthly Child serial that the complete TARDIS sound effect was formed as we know it.
 However as with the pilot there was no additional sound to indicate the machine's arrival in the world of the cavemen.
 In the final episode of this serial, television history was made as the audience viewed the time machine's departure from the outside, simply dissolving into nothing.
 It was accompanied by the complete TARDIS sound which began with a thud, followed by a series of the famous "vworps", and then a whooshing noise.
 For the next few stories, as was the norm in the early 60s, the viewer was always inside the TARDIS when it landed.